Crasher96/Crash-gpt/README.md

 - Android support is experimental.
 - Keep Python updated to the latest stable version.
 - If the program crashes, restart it and try again.
+# NEW UPDATE :
+•ADDED CRASH ALL APP
+•WORK WITH ALL DEVICES CRASH ALL APP